 The Village course was built in 1979 by George and Tom Fazio.
 Tom is George’s nephew, and a highly acclaimed designer in his own right.
 It is a par 72 and plays to 6800 yards or so.
 Compared to the Hills course it would seem to be a walk in the park, but in reality it presents a different kind of challenge.
 The layout is similar in topography to the hills course, but there are more grassy areas and less sugar sand lining the course as its big brother.
 The course features smaller greens and is slightly less penal, but a stray shot will still be punished.
 Where as you are virtually forced to hit driver on many holes over on the Hills course due to the sheer length, the Village course rewards placement rather than brute strength.
 As with the Hills course, the greens are flawless and the entire course is manicured to a level I’ve never seen before.
 In fact, when I arrived a week before the 2008 Florida State Amateur for a practice round, the Village course had just re-opened after being closed for a 6 month maintenance refresh.
 I was the first person to play the course.
 Every tee box was brand spanking new and there wasn’t a single divot, ball mark or blade of grass out of place on the entire golf course!
 I remember feeling guilty after striking my nine iron from the first fairway.
 I felt like I had just ruined the perfect golf course.
 That feeling subsided quickly after I rolled in a birdie putt on the perfect green surface, and my thoughts turned to “I can’t wait to play the next hole!”

-Come back soon for part 2 of the story – the 2008 Florida State Amateur Championship!
+Check out part 2 of the story – the 2008 Florida State Amateur Championship!